glossary

 According to Australia’s Department of Finance, risk appetite is “the amount of risk that an entity is willing to accept or retain in order to achieve its objectives.”
 When compared to actual exposure to risks, risk appetite information can assist in the evaluation process and help determine if people are taking the appropriate amount of risk and balancing opportunities and threats.

-The perception of risk can vary among different individuals within an organization, based on their experiences, knowledge, and attitudes.
+The perception of risk can vary among different individuals within an organisation, based on their experiences, knowledge, and attitudes.
 It is important for board members to understand and articulate the organisation’s risk appetite to increase its risk management capacity.
 Setting benchmarks that can be helpful for measuring and tracking success and is critical to developing a clear and realistic risk appetite.
-For example, a risk statement about cybersecurity might read: “We can manage up to two security threats a year with a financial impact of less than $200K in ransom payments.”
+For example, a risk statement about cybersecurity might read: “We have a low appetite for cybersecurity incidents and will not accept more than two incidents per year with a combined financial impact exceeding $200K.”

 A risk appetite statement describes both the risk appetite and risk tolerance of an organisation.
+It works alongside the organisation’s risk register and risk matrix to give the board a complete picture of risk exposure.
 While the format can vary depending on each company, the typical statement consists of:

-The risk appetite statement is a key element of the risk management framework and is tailored to internal and external context of each organisation.
+The risk appetite statement sits within the risk management framework and is tailored to each organisation’s internal and external context.
 An example of a risk statement related to financial misconduct might be: “We have a very low appetite for internal fraud, and fraud control requirements are in place to manage and reduce financial risk even if there is a negative cost-benefit.”

 The board is responsible for setting the organisation’s risk culture and integrating a risk appetite statement into the risk framework.
 A poor risk culture can lead to excessive risk-taking beyond the company’s risk appetite and problems such as the underreporting of risks, a lack of transparency, chronic non-compliance, and other issues that threaten the mission.
 Effective risk governance considers external and internal factors when defining risk appetite.
 The board is responsible for confirming the risk appetite statement aligns with management’s risk decisions and for setting the tone and making expectations about risk clear.

-Getting started writing your own risk appetite statment can be a challenge.
+Getting started writing your own risk appetite statement can be a challenge.
 Below are three examples to help you get started.

 Example 1: Small Not-For-Profit Club